RetlavSource/gatsby-portfolio/README.md

 ## Acknowledgments 🎁

-This project is part of a starter project made in Gatsby by [Jacobo Martinez](https://github.com/cobidev), and modified by ME, so expect some variations, modifications and some additions to the code.
+This project is part of a starter project made in Gatsby by [Jacobo Martinez](https://github.com/cobidev), and modified by me, [Valter Cardoso](https://github.com/RetlavSource), so expect some variations, modifications and some additions to the code.